-In this 9 October 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on ayn rand's alleged admiration for william hickman, the validity of sustainable agriculture, product placements in art, teaching young people to use credit cards wisely, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+I answered questions on Ayn Rand's alleged admiration for William Hickman, the validity of sustainable agriculture, product placements in art, teaching young people to use credit cards wisely, and more on Philosophy in Action Radio on Sunday, 9 October 2011.
+Greg Perkins of Objectivist Answers was my co-host.
+You can listen to or download the podcast below.

 My News of the Week: I've been programming the new web site and tending to Dr. Gimpy.
 Yesterday, I spoke on "Ayn Rand's Philosophy: Myth Versus Reality" at the fabulous Free Minds Film Festival.
 The video will be posted online, and I'll blog and podcast it.
 Also, it's the 100th episode of NoodleCast and the 50th episode of Rationally Selfish today!